 - Understand self by learning how others perceive your leadership competencies

-- Based on the results of the 360 assessment, we match class members together to improve each person’s lowest rated competency.
+- Based on the results of the 360 assessment, we match class members in peer mentor groups to improve each person’s lowest rated competency.
 Throughout the ten-month signature program, there are three in-class peer mentoring meetings to discuss the Leadership Circle Profile in more detail.

-- Meet one-on-one with our certified, executive coach to strategize best ways to maximize your strengths and mitigate your weaknesses
+- Meet one-on-one with our certified, executive coach to strategize best ways to maximize your strengths and build your future strengths.

 - Explore how to apply your skills within your work place and our community.